sourcegraph/handbook/content/strategy-goals/strategy/code-intelligence/index.md

 ### Themes

-**Unlock dependency navigation**

-We believe this is emerging as an additional killer feature.
-Most developers think in terms of package and dependency versions rather than focusing on external repositories.
-Supporting precise dependency navigation elevates the code navigation experience to a new level of cross-project analysis.
-Dependency navigation coupled with cross-repository takes the IDE model and scales it to encompass the whole cognitive space of a company.

-The ability to navigate to any third party dependency a repository references is key to use cases like [Developer onboarding](../use-cases/dev-onboarding.md) where time to value is directly related to how fast a developer is able to navigate and understand a new codebase (including the dependencies it relies on).
-Taking it a step further, adding support for a wider set of package hosts opens the door to a whole new array of cross-team features that support our use cases.
-These include (but are not limited to):

-- Make Sourcegraph a must-have for code security teams by [Code security](../use-cases/code-security.md) and helping [Incident response](../use-cases/incident-response.md) by searching and finding references to vulnerable dependency versions or errors.
-Having an available fully semantic graph of the code in question allows other products such as Batch Changes to provide fast fixes and turnarounds during incidents and vulnerability detections.
-- Accelerating [Developer onboarding](../use-cases/dev-onboarding.md) by enabling the ability to search over the full transitive dependency graph.
-- Monitor [Code Health](../use-cases/code-health.md) by creating Code Insights that track deprecated dependency usages and version drift.
-- Encourage [Code Reuse](../use-cases/code-reuse.md) by making precise navigation the obvious way to find references to relevant usage examples.

-These are all currently in early stages of development and discussion.
-Read more about how we're thinking about the dependency graph in [RFC 593: Unlocking use cases based on the dependency graph of repositories](https://docs.google.com/document/d/1SkM8CG0IksvPEKRBRVLKipiRJTopx6Vq_hSWRJ9NyKs/edit#heading=h.trqab8y0kufp).
+**Make code navigation feel fast and reliable**

+We receive a significant amount of feedback around papercuts and potential improvements to our navigation experience.
+We are commited to making our navigation feel fast and reliable to our users.
+Our current focus is in solving long-standing navigation issues while also adding quality of life improvements with the aim of strenghthening the core workflow that the majority of users interact with daily.

+**Code intelligence platform API**

+Several recent efforts have shown an increasing need to unify the [code intelligence data platform](https://docs.google.com/document/d/1AjZ_d0nJVHbV75IH3jZRkrGXhsv_AXp2kS4nrw2SAQ8).
+These efforts show an immediate need to be able to correlate and aggregate data from different sources within an API boundary (instead of re-implemented on several clients).
+This will set precedent for where code goes in relation to code intelligence domains and will establish clear ownership boundaries for other product teams to build on top of.
+We see this engineering milestone as a large enabler for every product vertical, and a key part in enabling deep integration among our code-related concepts as a code intelligence platform.

 **Ship precise language support**

 We’ve historically invested in broadening our span of supported languages.
 This is an ongoing effort that ties directly back to the Global Code Graph vision, aiming to support languages that cover 90% of code intelligence actions at customers and Sourcegraph Cloud (see our [language share dashboard section](https://sourcegraph.looker.com/dashboards/159)).
 Increasing precise support contributes to push forward any security features we choose to implement as it makes compiler-accurate metadata available for all our product verticals.
-We're currently working on adding precise cross-repository Python support and PyPi package support.
+We're currently working on:
+- Adding precise cross-repository Python and PyPi package support in preparation for our Python indexer launch.
+- Implementing Ruby support.
+- Assesing our options for a revamped version of our C++ indexer.

 **Auto-indexing on-prem goes into Beta:**